mibarraprado/-UofO_Data_AnalyticsBootcamp_Project_4/README.md

 <p>To help rescue crews retrieve the lost passengers, we are to predict which passengers were transported by the anomaly using records recovered from the spaceship’s damaged computer system.</p>

+<p>Our task is to predict whether a passenger was transported to an alternate dimension during the Spaceship Titanic's collision with the spacetime anomaly.</p>

 <p><strong>Help save them and change history!</strong></p>

 <h2>Passenger Data Available:</h2>